1915venu/5G-Registration-Attack/custom-packet-scripts/README.md

   ngap:
     server:
       - address: 192.168.56.3
-        port: 9001              # Ensure that this port is explicitly, if unspecified
+        port: 9001              # Ensure that this port is added explicitly, if unspecified
 ```

 - Finally, you can execute the scripts as: